pingcap/docs-cn/information-schema/client-errors-summary-by-user.md

 * Permission errors.
 * A table that does not exist.

 Client errors are returned to the client via the MySQL server protocol, where applications are expected to take appropriate action.
-The `information_schema`.`CLIENT_ERRORS_SUMMARY_BY_USER` table provides an useful method to inspect errors in the scenario where applications are not correctly handling (or logging) errors returned by the TiDB server.
+The `INFORMATION_SCHEMA.CLIENT_ERRORS_SUMMARY_BY_USER` table provides an useful method to inspect errors in the scenario where applications are not correctly handling (or logging) errors returned by the TiDB server.

 Because `CLIENT_ERRORS_SUMMARY_BY_USER` summarizes the errors on a per-user basis, it can be useful to diagnose scenarios where one user server is generating more errors than other servers.
 Possible scenarios include: